 SNAP Benefits in Rhode Island: How to Apply and Qualify

-Find out if you qualify for SNAP in Rhode Island.
-Learn about income limits, how to apply, and manage your benefits.
+See if you qualify for SNAP in Rhode Island.
+Find income limits, how to apply, and how to manage your EBT benefits.

 Edward Cheng